HSNPipeline/Overview/Templates.md

 ## Prep Template

+To get start, the pipeline provides a preprocessing template for organizing data files and applying pre-processing procedures to get the data ready for conversion to a standardized data format.

-Neuro-physiological recordings from human subjects that allow for single-neuron analyses need to be spike sorted before putative single-neuron activity can be analyzed.
+Notably, neuro-physiological recordings from human subjects that allow for single-neuron detection and analyses need to be spike sorted before putative single-neuron activity can be analyzed.
+The preprocessing template therefore includes functionaltiy for spike sorting HSN data.

-In human patients, single-neuron recordings are typically recorded with microwires, such as with Behnke-Fried electrodes.
-Notably, the specifics of these electrodes has some idiosyncracies that are different from other types of recordings, such as recordings in animal models that often use dense grids of electrodes.

-To address this, this pipeline implements a recommended approach for spike sorting human single-neuron data, designed to work with microwire recordings.

 The [PrepTEMPLATE](https://github.com/HSNPipeline/PrepTEMPLATE)
-contains a template repository for spike sorting data.
+contains a template repository for preprocessing.

 ## Convert Template